w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ![sync-backing-nofill](../assets/sync-backing-nofill.png)
 ![sync-backing-nofill-legend](../assets/sync-backing-nofill-legend.png)

-Parablock 1 (P1) is included in the latest relay chain parent 1 (R1) after 6 seconds.
-Once P1 is
-included, Parablock 2 (P2) can be generated using the included P1 in R1 as execution context.
-Because P2 is rushing to be backed into R2 in 6 seconds, there are less than 6 seconds (~ 0.5 seconds) to fill it, since the other 5.5 seconds are needed to get the block backed on chain.
-The next parablock P3 can be generated after P2 is backed into R2 and included into R3, i.e. after 12 seconds.
+Parablock 1 (P1) is included in the latest relay chain block, R1.
+Once P1 is included, P2 can be generated using the included P1 as execution context, and anchored to its relay parent R1 once it enters the relay chain.
+Because P2 is rushing to be backed into R2 in 6 seconds, there are less than 6 seconds (~ 0.5 seconds) to fill it, since the other 5.5 seconds are needed to get the block backed.
+The next parablock P3 can be generated after P2 is backed into R2 and included into R3, i.e. after 12 seconds, and its relay parent will be R3.

 The parablock generation and backing are bound together within a six-second window that limits the amount of data a collator can add to each parablock.
 Essentially, a parablock is limited to the